All children are welcome to apply to JPGS, regardless of nationality, religion and ethnicity.

 JPGS through its Board of Governors has the right to alter the admission policy only in exceptional circumstances at any time during the academic year.

 Application forms can be obtained from the Admissions Department.
-It is only in the case of the families residing overseas that we will accept applications sent via the following email: email@example.com Please make sure to attach a copy of your bank transfer (for the application fee of SAR 350) along with your email.
+It is only in the case of the families residing overseas that we will accept applications sent via the following email: [email protected] Please make sure to attach a copy of your bank transfer (for the application fee of SAR 350/-plus 15% VAT for non-Saudis) along with your email.

 Along with the application, you will be asked to provide the following documents: